alexnathanson/solar-protocol/installation-bookworm.md

 * If the above command was successful, you do not need to set permissions individually.
 If it failed or can't be run for some reason you can manually enter the commands listed in the setAllPermissions script.

 ### Automate

-* run charge controller data logger on start up (src: https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup)
-	* open rc.local `sudo nano /etc/rc.local`
-		* add this line above "exit 0" `sudo -H -u pi /usr/bin/python3 /home/pi/solar-protocol/charge-controller/csv_datalogger.py > /home/pi/solar-protocol/charge-controller/datalogger.log 2>&1 &`
-	* verify it works `sudo reboot`
-* run Python script runner on start up
-	* open rc.local `sudo nano /etc/rc.local`
+open rc.local `sudo nano /etc/rc.local`
-		* add this line above "exit 0" `sudo -H -u pi /usr/bin/python3 /home/pi/breathingrock/breathingrock > /home/breathingrock/breathingrock/python.log 2>&1 &`
+* add this line above "exit 0" `sudo -H -u pi sh /home/pi/solar-protocol/start.sh > /home/pi/solar-protocol/start.log 2>&1 &`
 	* verify it works `sudo reboot`
 * open the root crontab `sudo crontab -e` and add this line to the bottom to restart the server at midnight:
 	* reboot daily `@midnight sudo reboot`